-This Easy Sesame Chicken is seriously so easy that you’ll be tempted to toss those take-out menus.
-The delicious sauce takes only a few ingredients, all of which you can keep on hand indefinitely (keep your ginger in the freezer).
+This Easy Sesame Chicken recipe is seriously so easy that you’ll be tempted to toss those take-out menus.
+The deliciously sweet and savory sauce takes only a few ingredients, all of which you can keep on hand indefinitely (keep your ginger in the freezer).
 You know, just in case you need some sesame chicken like, now.
 Oh, and this take-out fake-out sesame chicken works great for your weekly meal prep, too!

 What is Sesame Chicken?

-If you’re unfamiliar with this Chinese-American fast food classic, it’s small pieces of tender chicken that have been coated in an egg and cornstarch, deep-fried until crispy, and then coated in a deliciously sweet, salty, and tangy sauce.
+If you’re unfamiliar with this Chinese-American fast food classic, sesame chicken is small pieces of tender chicken that have been coated in an egg and cornstarch, deep-fried until crispy, and then coated in a deliciously sweet, salty, and tangy sauce.
 The sauce also has a light but toasty flavor thanks to sesame seeds.
 You’ll find this dish at most Chinese-inspired takeout restaurants across America.

 No Deep Frying Required